 Graduate student John Herrmann surveying Burd Run in Shippensburg, Pennsylvania.

-Over the past few years I've been working to address stream temperatures in the Navarro River watershed, northern California.
+I recently completed research addressing stream temperatures in the Navarro River watershed, northern California.
 Like many coastal California rivers, the Navarro is host to endangered coho salmon and steelhead trout and has been listed as impaired due to warm water temperatures and excessive sediment loads.
 The TMDL (Total Maximum Daily Load) for the watershed addresses those concerns, primarily via riparian forest restoration and efforts to maintain minimum discharges during the dry summer months.
 My work involved deploying a network of 24 temperature sensors to collect hourly data for two years and then using that data to develop statistical and deterministic models of watershed temperatures.
 I applied the Heat Source model to address potential changes in water temperatures due to changes in climate, riparian shade, and stream discharge.
 Two journal articles are in press from this work:

 Woltemade, CJ and TW Hawkins.
 In Press.
 Stream temperature impacts due to changes in air temperature, land cover, and stream discharge: Navarro River watershed, California, USA.
 River Research and Applications.Woltemade, CJ.
 In Press.
 Stream temperature spatial variability reflects geomorphology, hydrology, and microclimate: Navarro River watershed, California.
 The Professional Geographer.